bodom0015/selenium-test-harness/README.md

 6. Create a .nb notebook.
 7. In the new notebook, in the file header, click the file name field, "(unnamed)" -- you will see that the extension, ".nb" is automatically present.

 In doing so, this test harness was born.
-This project can be used as a model project or skeleton to set-up automated multi-browser testing using Selenium and TestNG.
+This project can be used as a model or skeleton to set-up automated multi-browser testing using Selenium and TestNG.

 ## Installation